 - The route planner keeps routing around the road I want to follow.

 - Is it a one-way road or a road not safe for cyclists?
 Try switching your routing style to see if you're encountering a routing limitation.
-If that doesn't resolve the issue, try different Map Styles to see if you're encountering a map limitation.
+If that doesn't resolve the issue, try different Map Types to see if you're encountering a map limitation.

 - Double check the road you're routing on isn't closed seasonally or for construction